-Here is an outline of what the Year 4s will be learning during the Autumn Term.
+Here is an outline of what Year 4 will be learning during the Autumn Term.

 We will be developing the children’s reading comprehension skills by studying the book ‘Varjak Paw’, using a whole class reading approach.

-In writing, the children will be writing a fictional ‘journey tale/tale of fear’ (based on Zelda and the rain cat) as well as non-fiction writing, linked to ‘Varjak Paw‘.
+In writing, the children will be writing a fictional ‘journey tale/tale of fear’ (based on Zelda and the rain cat) as well as non-fiction writing, and poetry linked to ‘Varjak Paw‘.

 In addition to embedding the children’s mental maths skills, through our daily CLIC programme and BMBT (Big Maths Beat That), we are following the White Rose Maths curriculum, which covers the whole content of the National Curriculum.
 This term the focus will be: